 Here are four termination benefits you can offer to your employees:

-Employees may gain valuable assistance in finding their job through free job-seeking classes or workshops.
-These workshops can provide ex-employees with the resources they need to start the job search process, including interview skills, mastering cold calling and perfecting their resume.
+Employees may gain valuable assistance in finding their jobs through free job-seeking classes or workshops.
+These workshops can provide ex-employees with the resources they need to start the job search process, including refining interview skills, mastering cold calling and perfecting their resume.

 Some employers may continue an employee’s health coverage with COBRA.
 This federal program allows employees (and their dependents) to keep the health benefits they’ve received for a limited amount of time at the employee’s cost.

-If the employee is terminated through no fault of their own (e.g., a layoff), it's important to make them aware of their rights regarding unemployment insurance benefits.
-Give your employee all of the information they need to apply for these benefits in your state and let them know how long they're able to keep these benefits.
-These payments can assist them while they're searching for a new job.
+If the employee is terminated through no fault of their own (e.g., a layoff), it’s important to make them aware of their rights regarding unemployment insurance benefits.
+Give your employee all of the information they need to apply for these benefits in your state, and let them know how long they’re able to keep them.
+These payments can assist them while they’re searching for a new job.